Upstatement/expo-native-fonts/README.md

 > 🚧 Under Construction 🚧

-- Font files have to be ttf (untested with otf)
+- Font files have to be ttf or otf (untested with others)
 - Family name keys must match the font file family

 ## Contributing